agodoylo/kernel-Blau-Isingmodel/Readme.txt

 ward-profiles-excel-version.csv	:ward level (Greater London) income data (among others) https://data.london.gov.uk/dataset/ward-profiles-and-atlas

-Program >generatedata.py parses de original files to generate clean files:
+Program >parsedata.py parses de original files to generate clean files:
 ME16-12_sociodemographics.dat	:2012 and 2016 Mayoral Elections data at ward level (608wards) together with socio-demographic data
 EUwards.dat	:EUreferendum data at ward level (only 280wards are given) ME16-12EUBoroughs.dat	:2012 and 2016 Mayoral Elections and EUreferendum outcomes at Borough level

-Program >KBICode.py is the code to generate spins configurations given a paramter set according to the KBI model, and compute the distance (Eq.7 in the manuscript) with the original electoral outcomes.
-Outcomes of the porgram is a file 'params.dat' which includes distances to the orignal outcomes for the three elections and for each spin cofiguration ME16config_x.dat ME12config_x.dat EUrconfig_x.dat where 'x' is the parameter set.
+Program >KBICode.py is the code to generate spins configurations given a parameter set according to the KBI model, and compute the distance (Eq.7 in the manuscript) with the original electoral outcomes.
+Outcomes of the porgram is a file 'parameters.dat' which includes distances to the orignal outcomes for the three elections and for each spin cofiguration ME16config_x.dat ME12config_x.dat EUrconfig_x.dat where 'x' is ID to parameter set.
+This program is created to be sent in distributed computing to a High Performance Com.

-""
-Data processing and code for the KBI model in the article "Inference and Influence of Large-Scale Social Networks Using Snapshot Population Behaviour without Network Data".
-Collected datasets in here are publily available, you can find the url in the readme file.
-The codes is written in Pypy (a Python interpreter)---you can use python just changing 'import _numpypy as np' by 'import numpy as np'.

-The KBIcode.py generate spin configuration from a parameter set (paramters random generated acording to uniform priors) and computes "distances" (Eq.7 in the manuscript) with the original electoral outcomes.
-The output file 'parameters.dat' includes: distances for the three elections and for different spatial aggregation (608wards, 280wards, 18Boroughs, 280wards+18Boroughs) and model paramters. 'paramters.dat' save all outcomes where the generated network has a average dregree smaller than 6 (the algorithm is less efficient generating spin cofigurations with very large average degree, but this can be midified in line 200 in the code).
-The ABC thershold \epsilon for the ABC posteriors (algorithm1 in the article) can be set a poteriori since all spins configurations are independent.
-""